-The PCN Mental Health team helps with habits, behaviours, stress, worry, or emotional concerns about life problems that interfere with your overall health.
-Located at your Family Doctor’s office, or centrally at the PCN Clinical Sites, our Mental Health Nurses use brief, solution-focused interventions to support you in developing health behaviours that will assist you to meet your health and wellness goals.
+The PCN mental health team helps with habits, behaviours, stress, worry, or emotional concerns about life problems that interfere with your overall health.
+Located at your family doctor’s office, or centrally at the PCN offices, our mental health nurses use brief, solution-focused interventions to support you in developing health behaviours that will assist you to meet your health and wellness goals.

 What is a Behavioural Health Consultant?

-Behavior Health Consultations (BHC) are services provided by a Mental Health Nurse to assist with habits, behaviors, stress, worry, or emotional concerns about physical or other life problems that interfere with someone’s daily life and/or overall health.
+Behavioral health consultations are services provided by a mental health nurse to assist with habits, behaviors, stress, worry, or emotional concerns about physical or other life problems that interfere with someone’s daily life and/or overall health.

-In the role of Behavioural Health Consultant (BHC), a mental health nurse works with your Family Physician to evaluate the mind-body-behavior connection and provide brief, solution-focused interventions.
+In the role of Behavioural Health Consultant (BHC), a mental health nurse works with your family physician to evaluate the mind-body-behavior connection and provide brief, solution-focused interventions.

-The BHC has specialty training in the behavioural management of health problems.
-Together, the BHC and your Family Physician can consider all of the physical, behavioural, and emotional aspects of your health concern and help you determine a course of action that will work best for you.
+BHCs have specialty training in the behavioural management of health problems.
+Together, the BHC and your family physician can consider all of the physical, behavioural, and emotional aspects of your health concern and help you determine a course of action that will work best for you.

-What kinds of health concerns do you see?
+What kinds of health concerns do BHCs help with?